cferdinandi/smooth-scroll/README.md

 	header: null, // Selector for fixed headers (must be a valid CSS selector)
 	topOnEmptyHash: true, // Scroll to the top of the page for links with href="#"

-	// Speed & Easing
+	// Speed & Duration
 	speed: 500, // Integer.
-How fast to complete the scroll in milliseconds
+Amount of time in milliseconds it should take to scroll 1000px
+	speedAsDuration: false, // If true, use speed as the total duration of the scroll animation
+	durationMax: null, // Integer.
+The maximum amount of time the scroll animation should take
+	durationMin: null, // Integer.
+The minimum amount of time the scroll animation should take
 	clip: true, // If true, adjust scroll distance to prevent abrupt stops near the bottom of the page
 	offset: function (anchor, toggle) {